Market scanner · discovery, not lookup

 Is a scan result investment advice?

 No. It's impersonal, algorithmic market data for informational purposes only.
-Base rates are gross historical directional frequencies, not predictions or buy/sell signals; past results do not guarantee future results.
+Base rates are gross historical directional frequencies, to be read against the pattern-free baseline returned with them — across the 105 buckets measured to date, three clear an uncorrected interval by a margin distinguishable from zero, fewer than the ~5.3 that chance alone would produce, and none of the three survives correcting for 105 comparisons; on US stocks and ETFs it is 0 of 60.
+They are not predictions or buy/sell signals; past results do not guarantee future results.
 Not advice, not personalized, non-executing.
 See the disclaimer.

 Keep reading